CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 ## Explore results

 * The summary report you just prepared is conveniently available as a single .html file that can be opened in any browser.
 The problem is that this file resides on a google-owned harddrive and there is no simple way to open and view .html files directly in the terminal.
 So, we need to transfer it to your laptop harddrive.

 * Notice that your SSH terminal window has a small gear icon in the upper right-hand corner of the screen.
 Click on this and choose *Download file* from the dropdown menu.

 * In the pop-up box, enter the path to summary report  `/home/USERNAME/workshop-project/sunbeam_output/reports/final_report.html`, with your own username.

 * we'll expore and discuss the report together to conclude the workshop!
+Just in case you had an issues retrieving this file, you can also view a copy of the report [here](http://CHMI-sops.github.io/papers/LyoGreen.pdf)

 {% include important.html content="Be sure to delete your instance at the conclusion of the workshop to avoid charges to your credit card.
 You google cloud account will remain active and you should still have >99% of your initial $300 credit remaining to use for analyzing your own data.)." %}